 Very important!
 Make sure you get the correct type of fluid for your transmission.
 Refer to the owner's manual or markings on the dipstick if in doubt.
 Using the wrong fluid can cause transmission problems and possible transmission failure!

 The antifreeze in the coolant performs three very important jobs: it prevents the coolant from freezing during cold weather, it raises the boiling temperature of the coolant to prevent overheating during hot weather, and it fights corrosion.

 Besides checking the level of the coolant periodically to make sure it isn't low (which usually indicates a leak), the strength and condition of the antifreeze should also be checked.
 Most vehicle manufacturers recommend a 50/50 mixture of water and antifreeze for normal freezing and boil over protection.
-Up to a 70/30 mixture of antifreeze and water can be used to maximize freezing protection, but higher concentrations should not be used.
+Up to a 70/30 mixture of antifreeze and water can be used to maximize freezing protection, but higher concentrations should not be used because antifreeze does not cool as effectively as water.
+A Up to a 30/70 mixture of antifreeze and water can be used in hot climates to improve cooling efficiency.
 Straight water or straight antifreeze should never be used in a vehicle's cooling system.